chandiniv1/secret-number-game/README.md

 - ✅ You understand the complete encryption → computation → decryption workflow
 - ✅ You can now build more complex confidential dApps
 - ✅ You're ready to explore the exciting world of blockchain privacy

-**Ready to build something amazing?** The world of confidential smart contracts is just getting started, and you now have the skills to be part of it.

 Happy building! 🚀🔐